iamnosferatu/beekeeping-hub/docs/environment-joi-guide.md

     await this.emailService.send({
       to: user.email,
       from: config.email.from,
-      subject: 'Welcome to BeeKeeper Blog',
+      subject: 'Welcome to BeeKeeper's Blog',
       // ...
     });
   }